In this tutorial, we will show you how to calculate VAT with PHP.

 For the sake of transparency, online shopping websites will often display VAT alongside their net prices.
 This gives users an idea of how much they will pay in the end.

-Adding VAT to the price of a product.
+How to add VAT to the price of a product.

-//The VAT rate / percentage. $vat = 21.5; //The price, excluding VAT. $priceExcludingVat = 10; //Calculate how much VAT needs to be paid. $vatToPay = ($priceExcludingVat / 100) * $vat; //The total price, including VAT. $totalPrice = $priceExcludingVat + $vatToPay; //Print out the final price, with VAT added. //Format it to two decimal places with number_format. echo number_format($totalPrice, 2);
+//The VAT rate percentage. $vat = 21.5; //The price, excluding VAT. $priceExcludingVat = 10; //Calculate how much VAT needs to be paid. $vatToPay = ($priceExcludingVat / 100) * $vat; //The total price, including VAT. $totalPrice = $priceExcludingVat + $vatToPay; //Print out the final price, with VAT added. //Format it to two decimal places with number_format. echo number_format($totalPrice, 2);

-A drill-down of the code above:
+An explanation of the code above:

 - We set the VAT rate to 21.5%.

-Determining the VAT rate of a gross price.
+How to calculate the VAT rate of a gross price.

 //The VAT rate. $vat = 21.5; //Divisor (for our math). $vatDivisor = 1 + ($vat / 100); //The gross price, including VAT. $price = 20; //Determine the price before VAT. $priceBeforeVat = $price / $vatDivisor; //Determine how much of the gross price was VAT. $vatAmount = $price - $priceBeforeVat; //Print out the price before VAT. echo number_format($priceBeforeVat, 2), '<br>'; //Print out how much of the gross price was VAT. echo 'VAT @ ' . $vat . '% - ' . number_format($vatAmount, 2), '<br>'; //Print out the gross price. echo $price;

-Explanation of the PHP code above:
+An explanation of the PHP code above:

-- We create a divisor by adding 1 + (the vat rate percentage divided by 100).
+- We create a divisor by adding 1 + (the VAT rate percentage divided by 100).